instagraham/olinjs-3/README.md

 Oh dear god.

+We can also add event listeners:

 ```
 $('button').on('click', function () {
   alert('button click!')
 })
 ```

 Also, elements can have ids.
+Note the `id="first"` attribute in the HTML.
 IDs are referenced by `#` then the id name.

 ```
 $('#first').css('background', 'red');